 - Critically appraise the role and limitations of interventions aimed at genetic/genomic health risk management.

-The Genomic Medicine and Healthcare course places assessments at the heart of the learning process through the employment of clinical scenarios to enhance problem-solving, critical analysis and evidence-based care.
+This diploma in genomics places assessments at the heart of the learning process through the employment of real life scenarios to enhance problem-solving, critical analysis and evidence-based practice.
 Since the scenarios act as a focus for learning and assessment, the two are intrinsically linked.

 - Every week students are presented with two/three clinical case-based scenarios that are reflective of every day clinical practice and research.

 - Your tutor will post a number of questions and prompts to aid students in a formal discussion of each case.

 - These discussions are facilitated throughout by your tutor and are then assessed at the end of every module.